Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Constellation Energy (CEG)

-Verdict — Add: Less leveraged than VST but cleaner exposure to nuclear baseload power for data centers.
+Verdict — Add: Less leveraged than VST but cleaner exposure to nuclear baseload for data centers.
 2–4% sleeve.

 GE Vernova (GEV)